 Within walking distance of the farm is the camp’s sandy beach on Lake Spofford where clear, spring-fed waters make for refreshing swimming and pleasant canoeing.
 With the rugged Pisgah Wilderness right next door and the tranquil Connecticut River meandering nearby, campers have opportunities to experience both firsthand.
 When inclement weather occurs, the camp’s large recreation room offers a perfect place for playing indoor games and putting on volunteer talent shows.

 Rounding out Road’s End Farm’s ample credentials as a fine location for a summer camp are its proximity to support services and its accessibility for families of campers.
 Conveniently situated between Keene, New Hampshire and Brattleboro, Vermont, the farm affords easy access to medical facilities, places of worship, and major highways.
-Two bus stations, a train station, and an airport make travel to and from the camp easy via public transportation.
+With a bus station and a train station close by, travel to and from the camp via public transportation is also possible for those so inclined.